 Birdwatching in Colombia focusing on Andean Specialities

-- Bird the Anchicaya Watershed, an area that inspired the first bird ID guide for South America.
+- Bird the Anchicaya Watershed, the area that inspired the first bird ID guide for South America

 - Visit the surreal paramo ecosystem where you will bird above 3,500m in search of the endemic Buffy Helmetcrest.

 If you are interested in a shorter tour that is based around the Araucana lodge, we recommend the Exclusive Araucana Colombia Birding Lodge Tour.

 Please enquiry directly for solo traveller pricing, also available.